The Legend of Codex Gigas or "The Devil's Bible"

 One of the mysteries of the Codex Gigas legend is who wrote it.
 Many would say that it is impossible that one man could have written the complete text alone.
 Yet, recently an investigation team of scholars, sponsored by National Geographic, findings support the story that the Codex is the work of one man.

-What The Experts Found
+What the Experts Found

 During the study, of the manuscript's text, invetigators noted that the book uses only one type of ink; which was made from crushed insect nests.
 The style and font of the calligraphy is consistent throughout, leading the investigators to believe that the manuscript is the work of one scribe rather than many.
 The text's lettering is believed to be self-taught, because of the lack of sophistication.
 The team also felt that the scribe must have been gifted, even though he was an amateur; because of the devil's portrait.
 The experts estimate that "The Devil's Bible" would have taken a minimum of 25-30 years to complete.

-The Meaning Of Devil’s Image
+The Meaning of the Devil’s Image

 It obvious now, how the text got its nickname.
 It is the only bible to have a large image of the devil.
 A devil that is pictured half-clothed in royal ermine; he is half man, half beast; with claws, cloven hooves, and a huge snake-like red tongue.
 The drawing shows Satan walled up in a cell alone rather than with his subjects in Hell.
 The page directly across from the devil's image is a portrait of the Kingdom of Heaven, creating a possible message.
 The legend is actually based on a misinterpretation of the word “inclusus” as the punishment of being walled up alive, but which actually refers to a monk choosing to live in a solitary cell away from the others.